-After producing videos for over 25 years, I’ve been watching with interest at how the video production industry is evolving.
+After producing videos for over 25 years, I’ve been watching with interest in how the video production industry is evolving.

 As more and more people appreciate the value, the power and the necessity for video production, a major shift it happening.
 This shift coincides with amazing advancements in technology.
 New toys (as I like to call them) are being released every month.
-These cameras can film better, in lower light, with more stability and with less skills.
+These cameras can film better, in lower light, with more stability, and with fewer skills.

 High tech editing software comes preinstalled on our computers.
 There’s no excuse why any business isn’t creating impressive video content.

 And that’s what I see happening.
-I see the next evolution of video production being the rise of in house video production.
+I see the next evolution of video production is the rise of in-house video production.
 I see businesses setting up departments that are responsible for the video content creation of the business.
 I see video strategies being developed as an integral part of the marketing and communications departments.

 While it is tempting to start this process by buying a great camera, I would urge caution.
 Start the process by considering your video strategy.
 Who do you want to be engaging with?
 Is it existing customers?
 Is it internal teams?
 Is it suppliers?
 Or is it to attract new business?
 Each market sector needs a different approach and strategy.